NL33/electron-git/z-changelog.md

 *V .2.9*

+### -Project Window: show "click here to choose project window" button
+- If a user has not selected a project window, they'll now see a button to choose one (previously the button just said "change project window")

+- This makes things a little more intuitive

 ### -Added prompt for new users to enter their email
 - This will make it easier for us to let people know about new updates, and it lets us know when someone new gets the app.